bluelibs/bluelibs/packages/ejson/DOCUMENTATION.md

 EJSON is a great way to use JSON to pass binaries and serialize/deserialize any type of data with ease.
-We use it to easily serialise/deserialise our objects while maintaining important objects such as dates, object ids, regexp etc.
+We use it to easily serialise/deserialise our objects while maintaining important objects such as dates, object ids, regexps, etc.

 ## Install